LjupcheD14/LevelUpOct/README.md

 We’d like to see you implement at least Points 1 to 3 so that we have something to discuss, but feel free to give Point 4 a try as well :)

+# Note
+This solution is in React-frontend and Java spring boot backend.
+I have a solution for the same task in React-frontend and Node-backend, the solution: https://github.com/LjupcheD14/LevelUp

 ### The solution
 Used technologies:
 Java version: 17.0.8;